 The advantages & disadvantages of being a Florist

-When many consider a career as a florist, they rarely know what they’re getting into.
-To help we’ve asked some of our florists to list some advantages and disadvantages of being a florist.
+When many people consider a career as a florist, they rarely know what they’re getting into.
+To help, we asked some of our florists to list some advantages and disadvantages of being a florist.

 The disadvantages of being a Florist